rikurauhala/0b.is/.github/CONTRIBUTING.md

 One last thing to update when translating is the InfoBox [content files](https://github.com/rikurauhala/0b.is/tree/main/src/components/InfoBox/content).
 They are implemented bit differently so here you must create new files.
 For example, consider you want to translate the base-2 (binary) info box content into Swedish.
 You would create a new file in the [directory "2"](https://github.com/rikurauhala/0b.is/tree/main/src/components/InfoBox/content/2) and call it `sv.md`.
 The translation should match what is written in the original [English file](https://github.com/rikurauhala/0b.is/blob/main/src/components/InfoBox/content/2/en.md).

+In addition to writing the files, they must also be imported into use by updating [InfoBox.tsx](https://github.com/rikurauhala/0b.is/blob/main/src/components/InfoBox/InfoBox.tsx).

 ### Documentation

 Documentation does not need to be translated as the development is done in English.